dewiniaid/BlueprintExtensions/README.md

 * Blueprint Snap is unable to factor in the rotation setting due to [modding API limitations](https://forums.factorio.com/viewtopic.php?f=28&t=47087&start=80#p324060).
 Thus, snapping to the north edge of a blueprint will snap to the north edge of the blueprint in its native rotation -- not the current on-screen one.
-The functionality is still fully useable, it just may require a bit of "Which key do I actually need to hit" confusion.
+The functionality is still fully usable, it just may require a bit of "Which key do I actually need to hit" confusion.

-* Landfill is new and not thoroughly tested.
+* Landfill is new and not thoroughly tested, as evidenced by releases 0.4.0 thru 0.4.5

 ## Unknown Issues